Amrinder Singh Raja Warring: Political career

-MLA Gidderbaha
+MLA: first term

-An elected Member of Legislative Assembly from Gidderbaha, district Sri Muktsar Sahib, Punjab to the Punjab Legislative Assembly.
+Warring was elected as a Member of Legislative Assembly from Gidderbaha from 2012–2017, district Sri Muktsar Sahib, Punjab to the Punjab Legislative Assembly.

-MLA second term
+MLA: second term

-In March 2017, he was elected as an MLA for the second successive time, after completing his first term from 2012–2017.
+In March 2017, he was re-elected as an MLA for the second successive time, after completing his first term from 2012–2017.
 He served as the Transport Minister in the Punjab government.